Get In Touch!

 This will depend on what your specific reqirements are, along with the package you have chosen.

-For example, you may prefer that your dog is collected early due to your wedding preparations ie: hair/makeup so we could be with your dog from 9am.
+For example, you may prefer that your dog is collected early due to your wedding preparations ie: hair/makeup so we could be with your dog from 9am or earlier if required.

 We would discuss this during your initial consultation where we can get a better understanding of what you need so we can provide your bespoke service.